pernambucano/frevo-on-rails-rswag-tutorial/README.md

 ![swagger ui 1](/images/swagger_ui_1.png)

-If you want to have this specifications in one place but prefer to use another client, you can get the swagger.yaml from this path: "http://localhost:3000/api-docs/v1/swagger.yaml".
+If you want to have this specification in one place but prefer to use another client, you can get the swagger.yaml from this path: "http://localhost:3000/api-docs/v1/swagger.yaml".
 Pretty much every rest api client can read this, including Postman.

 TODO: Add post endpoint here